 |BPA laced "organic" tomatoes from Hunt's.
 This should be no surprise since Hunt's is now a division of the bio-technology powerhouse, ConAgra.|

-The situation is particularly sad, given that people are buying aluminum cans as a safer option to plastic bottles.
+The situation is sadly ironic, given that people are buying aluminum cans as a safer option to plastic bottles.
 It is important that health conscious people are made aware of this, so that they may make informed decisions.
 Due to the great aluminum lie, there are currently very few companies offering BPA-free cans.
 The food industry is exploiting our ignorance.

 Completely avoiding BPA can be difficult, but it can be done.
 Avoidance is especially important for pregnant women, infants, and young children.
 Avoiding BPA means avoiding all aluminum cans, and hard, clear plastics.
 When buying plastic containers, use companies which pledge to never use plastics containing BPA, such as Ziplock.
 Buy foods fresh or frozen, whenever possible, because the foods are usually more nutritious, and the different packaging will eliminate plastic toxins such as BPA.